 1. Test what works

+A/B test different aspects of your Mother’s Day emails to optimize for conversion.
+Try different subject lines, imagery, calls-to-action, and time of day you send are all opportunities to test.
 Even small changes to your emails can have a huge impact.
 The more emails you test, the more you’ll learn, which will enable you to design better campaigns in the future.

 2. Consider cart abandonment